Amazon Storefronts, called Brand Stores, are multi-page digital storefronts that are hosted by Amazon to help customers shop from a particular seller.

 Sponsored Brand advertisements increase visibility from the Amazon search page.
 It drives traffic back to your Amazon Store.

 If you have a product line that you are promoting, link back the best-selling products to the corresponding store subpage.

 Test various ad copies to see which one works best

-Many brands have success generating organic traffic by sharing the link to their Amazon Store on social media like Facebook and Instagram.
+Many branded stores have gained organic traffic outside Amazon by linking their Amazon Store directly on social media platforms like Facebook and Instagram.

 Amazon Storefront is a new feature that gives sellers a unique way to connect with customers.
 It has elements that can be tweaked by the sellers to create the kind of page they want.
 Furthermore, designing the storefront is so easy that there is no technical expertise needed.

 Amazon eliminates most of these hassles by providing the platform.
 A seller need only upload their products, images, videos, catalogs, and product descriptions to create a full-fledged store.